ChimeraTK/DeviceAccess/doc/spec_initialValuePropagation.md

 8. Inputs of `ChimeraTK::ApplicationModule`s:
   1. Initial values are read before start of `ChimeraTK::ApplicationModule::mainLoop()`.
   2. Since not all variables have initial values (see 7.a), the variable model (`ChimeraTK::VariableNetworkNode`) needs to be checked whether an initial value is present and how it needs to be read.
 This dependes on the data source type (i.e. the type of the feeder of the VariableNetwork):
-    1. *control system variable*: ChimeraTK::TransferElement::read()
+    1. *control system variable*: `ChimeraTK::TransferElement::read()`
-    2. *device register without trigger*: ChimeraTK::TransferElement::readLatest() (even if register is push-type)
+    2. *device register without trigger*: `ChimeraTK::TransferElement::readLatest()` (even if register is push-type)
-    3. *poll-type device register with trigger (incl. `ChimeraTK::VariableNetwork::TriggerType::pollingConsumer`)*: ChimeraTK::TransferElement::read()
+    3. *poll-type device register with trigger (incl. `ChimeraTK::VariableNetwork::TriggerType::pollingConsumer`)*: `ChimeraTK::TransferElement::read()`
-    4. *constant*: ChimeraTK::TransferElement::readLatest()
+    4. *constant*: `ChimeraTK::TransferElement::readLatest()`
-    5. *application*: ChimeraTK::TransferElement::read() only if initial value was provided (see 7.a), otherwise no read
+    5. *application*: `ChimeraTK::TransferElement::read()` only if initial value was provided (see 7.), otherwise no read
 9. `ChimeraTK::ThreadedFanOut` and `ChimeraTK::TriggerFanOut` etc. (does not apply to decorator-like fan outs `ChimeraTK::FeedingFanOut` and `ChimeraTK::ConsumingFanOut` etc.)
+  1. The FanOuts should have a transparent behaviour, i.e. an entity that receives an initial value through a FanOut should see the same behaviour as if a direct connection would have been realised.
-  1. Inputs need to behave like described in 8.b
+  2. This implies that the inputs need to behave like described in 8.b
-  2. Outputs connected to devices need to obey 6.a
+  3. If an input has an initial value, it will be propagated immediately.
-  3. Outputs connected to `ChimeraTK::ApplicationModule`s will pass on the initial value, as the `ChimeraTK::ApplicationModule` will obey 8.b just like the FanOut input.
+`ChimeraTK::ApplicationModule` will obey 8.b just like the FanOut input.
 10. Constants:
   1. Values are propagated before the `ChimeraTK::ApplicationModule` threads are starting.
   2. Special treatment for constants written to devices: They need to be written after the device is opened, see 6.a
+11. Bidirectional variables behave like their unidirectional pendants, i.e. the existence of the return channel is ignored during the initial value propagation.

 ### Comments ###

-- To 3.: It looks like a conflict with 1., but it is not.
-Due to 1., all variables will already present itself to the outside as `faulty`.
-3. has an impact on the `ChimeraTK::DataValidity` of variables written within the module.
-If a module decides to write a variable even before any inputs are checked, it should be assumed that the written values are valid.
-Hence the internal validity must start at `ok`.
+- To 3.a/b.: A seemingly useful alternative were to delay the processing loop until all inputs have a `ChimeraTK::VersionNumber` not equal to `ChimeraTK::VersionNumber(nullptr)`, to ensure all inputs have received values.
+This might not work as intended, since the input values might be received from other modules which pass on the initial values unconditionally.
+Hence you still might process data indirectly based on "values after construction" instead of meaningful data.
 - To 4.: It is very important that no wrong data is transported initially.
-Since the "first value" of all process variables is always 0, this value is basically always wrong.
+Since the "value after construction" of all process variables is always 0 or so, this value is basically always wrong.
 If it gets propagated within the application, modules will process this value (usually even if `ChimeraTK::DataValidity::faulty` is set), despite the value might present an inconsistent state with other process variables.
 If it gets propagated to the control system, other applications might act on an again inconsistent state.
 - To 5.: This is the responsibility of each control system adpater implementation.
-- To 5.a: It is important that the initial values are written before `ChimeraTK::ApplicationBase::run()` to avoid race conditions for variables which are directly connected to devices, cf. 6.a
+- To 8.b: The decision whether to use blocking or non-blocking read for the initial transfer has the following reasons:
+  - 8.b.i.: Blocking reads prevent race condtion especially in cases where a ThreadedFanOut is involved.
+  - 8.b.ii.: `ChimeraTK::TransferElement::readLatest()` fetches current value instead of waiting for a new value - see high-level requirements.
+  - 8.b.iii.: Blocking reads prevent race condtion.
+  - 8.b.iv.: Blocking reads on constants never return, hence the non-blocking read.
+  - 8.b.v.: Type of read actually does not matter, since there cannot be a threaded FanOut between application modules  and the source writes in `ApplicationModule::prepare()`.

 ## Implementation ##